 In 1912, Cohen and his sons chartered Central Hardware, putting up $15,000 in capital.
 In 1926, Morris retired, moved to Israel to study religion, and turned the company over to his fourth son, Julius.

 Julius Cohen pioneered the concept of allowing people to pick out their own merchandise, including plumbing supplies.
 Previously, it had been nearly impossible to buy plumbing equipment from anyone but a plumber.
 Central Hardware weathered the Depression by selling no-frills hardware to cash-strapped homeowners.
 During the Depression, he also built a vertically integrated supply chain, taking over Witte, a distribution company.
 Vertical integration is a hallmark of today’s big-box home centers.

-Julius Cohen also experimented with many concepts familiar to big-box home improvement stores today.
+Julius Cohen also experimented with other concepts familiar to big-box home improvement stores today.
 Cohen purchased a dilapidated stove factory complex.
 The vast expansive space allowed him to open an indoor lumberyard, so he opened the first indoor lumberyard in the country.
-In 1958, Julius turned the company over to his son Stanley, one of 14 cousins who wanted the job.
+In 1958, Julius turned the company over to his nephew Stanley, one of 14 cousins who wanted the job.
 One of the reasons he cited for stepping aside was the need to expand.